 Drug rehab facilities that adhere to these principles offer you the best chance at a successful and sustained recovery.
 However, if you are considering addiction treatment, you have to take measures to give yourself the best chance at success as well.

-What You Can Do to Improve Drug Rehab Success Rates
+What You Can Do to Achieve a Successful Recovery

 It’s cliché at this point, but achieving sobriety is a two-way street.
-To help improve drug rehab sucess rates it is not only incumbent upon the rehab facility to administer the best treatment plan for your needs, but you also have to bring the right attitude and willingness to make this process work.
+It is not only incumbent upon the rehab facility to administer the best treatment plan for your needs, but you also have to bring the right attitude and willingness to make this process work.

 When you incorporate these practices into your treatment process, you greatly bolster your chances of successful and sustained recovery.